Hager-elhwarii/Ultimate-Html-Interview-Questions/README.md

 * `Inline:` Here we use the **style** attribute inside the HTML element.
 * `Internal:` Here we use the **<style>** tag inside the **<head>** tag.
 To apply the style we bind the elements using **id** or **class** attributes.
 * `External:` Here we use the **<link>** tag inside **<head>** tag to reference the CSS file into our HTML code.
 Again the binding between elements and styles is done using **id** or **class** attributes.

+## Q. What is HTML Character Entities?

+HTML character entities are special codes used to represent characters that have a specific meaning or reserved purpose in HTML, preventing them from being treated as regular HTML code.
+These entities begin with an ampersand (&) and end with a semicolon (;).

 ## Q. ***What is the difference between a `<span>` and a `<div>`?***